Scalingo/documentation/src/_posts/platform/app/2000-01-01-send-signal.md

 ## Which process catches the signal ?

-When transmitted to the container, the signal is transmitted to the first process that started your application, also called the entry point.
+When transmitted to the container, the signal is forwarded to the first process that started your application, also called the entry point.
+This entry point can be defined in the [Procfile](https://doc.scalingo.com/platform/getting-started/heroku-compatibility#procfile).

-Commonly, this entry point can be defined in the [Procfile](https://doc.scalingo.com/platform/getting-started/heroku-compatibility#procfile), so be careful on which process will catch the signal first.
+### Example of a Node.js Express application

-For example, on a Node.js application, the default command run by Scalingo is `npm start`, it runs a predefined command specified in the "start" property of a package's "scripts" object (usually named package.json).
+For example, the default command run by Scalingo for a Node.js application is `npm start`.
+It runs a command specified in the `.scripts.start` field of the `package.json`.
 If we send a signal to our application, the first process that will catch the signal is `npm start` which does not forward the signal to the desired process.
 You can find a Node.js sample using this new feature and solving this common issue via the `Procfile` [here](https://github.com/Scalingo/sample-node-express).